huggingface/transformers/docs/source/en/peft.md

 - [IA3](https://huggingface.co/docs/peft/conceptual_guides/ia3)
 - [AdaLoRA](https://arxiv.org/abs/2303.10512)

-If you want to use other PEFT methods, such as prompt learning or prompt tuning, or about the 🤗 PEFT library in general, please refer to the [documentation](https://huggingface.co/docs/peft/index).
+If you want to use other PEFT methods, such as prompt learning or prompt tuning, or learn about the 🤗 PEFT library in general, please refer to the [documentation](https://huggingface.co/docs/peft/index).

 ## Load a PEFT adapter